enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/entity.md

 <|trick@trickster:templates|trick-id=trickster:get_entity_type|>

-Given an entity, gives its type.
+Given an entity, returns its type.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_position|>

-Given an entity, gives the position of its feet.
+Given an entity, returns the position of its feet.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_eye_position|>

-Given an entity, gives the position of its head.
+Given an entity, returns the position of its head.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_facing|>

-Given an entity, gives the facing of its head as a unit vector.
+Given an entity, returns the facing of its head as a unit vector.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_velocity|>

-Given an entity, gives its current velocity as a vector in blocks per tick.
+Given an entity, returns its current velocity as a vector in blocks per tick.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:height_reflection|>

-Given an entity, gives its height in blocks.
+Given an entity, returns its height in blocks.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:sneaking_reflection|>

-Given an entity, gives whether the entity is crouching.
+Given an entity, returns whether the entity is crouching.
 If the entity is unable to crouch, false will always be given.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:burning_reflection|>

-Given an entity, gives whether the entity is on fire.
+Given an entity, returns whether the entity is on fire.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:sprinting_reflection|>

-Given an entity, gives whether the entity is sprinting.
+Given an entity, returns whether the entity is sprinting.
 If the entity is incapable of sprinting, false will always be given.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:blocking_reflection|>

-Given an entity, gives whether the entity is blocking using a shield.
+Given an entity, returns whether the entity is blocking using a shield.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_max_health|>

-Given an entity, gives its maximum health.
+Given an entity, returns its maximum health.
 Blunders if the entity does not have health.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_health|>

-Given an entity, gives its current health.
+Given an entity, returns its current health.
 Blunders if the entity does not have health.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_armour|>

-Given an entity, gives its total armor value.
+Given an entity, returns its total armor value.
 Blunders if the entity cannot wear armor.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_scale|>

-Gives the scale of the given entity.
+Returns the scale of the given entity.
 Blunders if the entity cannot scale.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_flecks|>

-Gives the identifiers of all the flecks the given player can see.
+Returns the identifiers of all the flecks the given player can see.
 If no player is supplied, the caster is queried for this information instead.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_player_food|>

-Given a player, gives their current food level.
+Given a player, returns their current food level.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_player_saturation|>

-Given a player, gives their current saturation.
+Given a player, returns their current saturation.